 Check Connectivity¶

-- Review results in the DRC Verification tab
+- Results appear in the DRC Verification tab automatically

-- Click on specific errors to highlight them in the layout
+- Click on each error to highlight the issue in the layout

 Simulations¶